tddg/cs475-fall21/lab0.md

 ### Sharing your repo with GTA

-You will submit your assignment using GitLab.
-The submission will consist of whatever is contianed in your **private** `labs` repository.
+Please also share  your  GitLab repo with the GTA.
+The submission will consist of whatever is contained in your **private** `labs` repository.

-1. You will need to share your **private** repository with our GTA (his GitLab ID is the same as his mason email ID: `ryang22`).
+1. Share your **private** repository with our GTA (his GitLab ID is the same as his mason email ID: `ryang22`).

 2. Commit all your changes by typing: